What is the difference between CBD and THC you ...

-This article exhibits the harmful, yet insightful results of police brutality, how people can create power through unity, and how to find hope during a time where many feel all hope is lost.
+This article exhibits the harmful, yet insightful results of police brutality.
+People can create power through unity, and find hope when many feel all hope is lost.

 We Are Not Divided

 As we have all seen on the news, or heard from friends, the United States, our homeland, is in turmoil because of police brutality.
 There is not enough correct, non biased information for the people, and instead radical extremists from the left and right control their narrative creating a bigger split.
 All anyone hears when it comes to the news is that the U.S. is divided, the police hate black citizens, the democrats are socialists, and the conservatives are fascists.

 In President George Washington’s farewell speech he tried to warn us by saying, “And, there being constant danger of excess, the effort ought to be, by force of public opinion, to mitigate and assuage it.
 A fire not to be quenched.
 It demands a uniform vigilance to prevent its bursting into a flame, lest, instead of warming, it should consume.”
 (Ritholtz, 2011).
 Since the creation, President Washington knew that power relies on unity within the people, not mandated by government led organizations and the political elite.